scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 "somewhat funny" or "funny".
 Every time one of these buttons is pressed, the adaptive algorithm processes the response and generates a new query.

 Each week, we collect and record up to a million ratings and from over 10,000 users.
-All told, this dataset [#]_ includes over TODO ratings on over TODO different captions.
+All told, this dataset [#]_ includes over 20 million ratings on over 363,000 different captions.
 This humor dataset has been of practical use in improving adaptive sampling algorithms :cite:`jun2016anytime`.

 .. [#] https://github.com/nextml/caption-contest-data